|Falcon Athletics to host National Girls and Women in Sports Day luncheon|

-|Bruce F. Vento Science Educator Scholarship Established|
+|Dupay named Bruce F. Vento Science Educator Scholarship recipient|

 The scholarship, established in 2016 to honor the memory of U.S. Representative Vento, supports students pursuing a science education degree, a cause close to Vento's heart, according to Susan Vento, his widow.

 |CHS Inc. and CHS Foundation Recognized for Outstanding Service to UWRF|